-It can feel daunting to start dating again after taking a break.
+It can feel daunting to start dating again especially if you’ve taken a break.
 You don’t know how the rules have changed or what they were to begin with.
-You might feel intimidated by new technologies.
-Ultimately, you just want to know how to be more confident when you’re ready to date so that you can show up fully and not afraid of rejection.
+You might feel gun-shy from past experiences, or you may worry about how to keep yourself safe and not repeat past mistakes.
+It’s important to know how to be more confident through the dating process when you’re ready to date so you can show up authentically and not be afraid of rejection.

-The fear of rejection is the biggest concern that stops you from taking action and risking your heart.
+The fear of rejection is the biggest reason you don’t want to risk your heart.
 Love is always a risk, even in the healthiest of relationships.
-Being open and vulnerable to another person is a gamble, but if you want to be loved for who you really are you have to show up as who you really are.
+Being open and vulnerable to another person is a gamble, but if you want to be loved for who you really are you have to take that risk and show up as who you really are.

 Having healthy confidence and self-esteem will give you the assurance you need to take those risks.
 But what if you don’t feel very confident?
-It’s not like you can just flip a switch and suddenly you’re feeling confident and assured and ready to tackle dating again.
+It’s not like you can flip a switch and suddenly feel confident, assured, and ready to tackle dating again.

 Confidence grows from taking small actions regularly to ultimately create a larger change.
 Build your confidence BEFORE you’re ready to date so you’ll have a better shot at finding lasting love, and not giving up before accomplishing your goal.